tamarasaurus/immo-feed/README.md

 - Make sure mongodb is running

 ```
 cd scraper && npm install
 cd frontend && npm install

 cd scraper && npm start && npm run serve
 cd frontend && npm start
 ```

 Visit `http://localhost:3000` to see and manage the results

-### crontab
+### running the scraper

-If you're using docker-compose, you don't have to set up the cron job (but you can customise the frequency)

-However for running the app manually you can do the following:
+You can run the scraper in a couple of ways:

 ```
-crontab -e

-# Add this line
+# manually
-*/10 * * * * /usr/local/bin/node /home/username/immo-feed/scraper/build/run.js > /home/username/log/cron.log 2>&1
+cd scraper && SCRAPER_FREQUENCY=15 npm run start

+# using docker-compose
+SCRAPER_FREQUENCY=15 docker-compose run --rm runner
 ```

-`/user/local/bin/node` - Run `which node` to find out the path on your machine
+The `SCRAPER_FREQUENCY` environment variable is passed to the runner script, which executes the scrapers every x minutes.

+If you're using docker-compose, you don't have to set up the cron job.
+You can customise the frequency using the environment variable `SCRAPER_FREQUENCY`.
+It is set to 10 minutes by default, but you can set it like this:

 ### environment variables
 - `NOTIFY` - Turn notifications on
-- `SLACK_WEBHOOK_URL` - Slack
+- `SLACK_WEBHOOK_URL` - Your webhook url for Slack notifications
-- `MONGODB_URI` - Mongo uri
+- `SCRAPER_FREQUENCY` - How often the scrapers should be run (in minutes)

 ### customising scraper sources